awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 Secure Sockets Layer/Transport Layer Security \(SSL/TLS\) creates an encrypted channel between a web server and web client that protects data in transit from being eavesdropped on\.
 This tutorial explains how to add support manually for SSL/TLS on a single instance of Amazon Linux 2 running Apache web server\.
 If you plan to offer commercial\-grade services, the [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), not discussed here, is a good option\.

 For historical reasons, web encryption is often referred to simply as SSL\.
 While web browsers still support SSL, its successor protocol TLS is less vulnerable to attack\.
-Amazon Linux 2 disables all versions of SSL by default and recommends disabling TLS version 1\.0, as described below\.
-Only TLS 1\.1 and 1\.2 may be safely enabled\.
-For more information about the updated encryption standard, see [RFC 7568](https://tools.ietf.org/html/rfc7568)\.
+Amazon Linux 2 disables server\-side support for all versions of SSL by default\.
+[Security standards bodies](https://www.ssl.com/article/deprecating-early-tls/) consider TLS 1\.0 to be unsafe, and both TLS 1\.0 and TLS 1\.1 are on track to be formally [deprecated](https://tools.ietf.org/html/draft-ietf-tls-oldversions-deprecate-03) by the IETF\.
+This tutorial contains guidance based exclusively on enabling TLS 1\.2\. \(A newer TLS 1\.3 protocol exists in draft form, but is not yet supported on Amazon Linux 2 \.\) For more information about the updated encryption standards, see [RFC 7568](https://tools.ietf.org/html/rfc7568) and [RFC 8446](https://tools.ietf.org/html/rfc8446)\.

+In the following procedures, this tutorial will refer to modern Web encryption simply as TLS\.

 **Important**
 These procedures are intended for use with Amazon Linux 2\.
 We also assume that you are starting with a fresh EC2 instance\.
 If you are trying to set up a LAMP web server on a different distribution, or if you are re\-purposing an older, existing instance, some procedures in this tutorial might not work for you\.
 For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP) topic\.
 For information about Red Hat Enterprise Linux, see the Customer Portal topic [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.